ecotaxa/ecotaxa_back/README.md

 This is the backend part of the application, which is coupled with a [front-end](https://github.com/ecotaxa/ecotaxa_front).

-In `docker` you can find build scripts, as well as a simple docker-compose configuration for setting up a server quickly, without impacting your whole system.
-It also embeds a PgAdmin4 docker image.
+In `docker` you can find build scripts.

 The simplest way to set up a running instance is to follow the [all_in_one instructions](https://github.com/ecotaxa/ecotaxa_front/tree/master/docker/all_in_one).
 This will give you a solution but probably not scale to be a production environment.